SlickSaintNick/odin-flight-booker/planning.md

 - Screen 2: pick a flight
   - Controller pulls flights matching criteria
   - Send these back to index, should display any results below search.
   - Search results in own form - for selecting a flight.
 Radio button next to each.
-Submit to #new action of BookingsController.
+Submit to #new action of Bookings Controller.
 Hidden field with number of passengers.

 - Screen 3: passenger information
   - Create Booking model
   - Passenger model
   - Associations Bookings, Passengers, Flights
-  - Bookings Controller
+  - **Bookings Controller**
   - #new - render a form for a new booking showing date, airports, flight ID, personal information.
 Create a blank Passenger object in controller, use #fields_for to set up sub-forms.
   - #create action to create a new Booking (nested attributed and parameters)
   - #show page for Booking - flight and passenger information.